dldl/sphinx-server/README.md

 docker run -itd -v "$(pwd)":/web -u $(id -u):$(id -g) -p 8000:8000 --name sphinx-server dldl/sphinx-server
 ```

 The web server will be listening on port `8000`.
-You should not change it or autobuild
-will no longer works.
-All the files in the current directory will be mount in the
+All the files in the current directory will be mounted in the container.
-container.

 ### Interacting with the server